Copyright Infringement Detection in Text-to-Image Diffusion Models via Differential Privacy: Copyright Infringement Detection Dataset

-To overcome these limitations, we construct the \textbf{C}opyright \textbf{I}nfringement \textbf{D}etection \textbf{D}ataset (CIDD).
+To overcome the limitations of existing datasets, we construct the \textbf{C}opyright \textbf{I}nfringement \textbf{D}etection \textbf{D}ataset (CIDD).
 It contains several classes of orthogonal prompts and three image classes that are most likely to be infringed: human face, architecture, and arts painting, with a total of 429 concepts and 2,397 images.
 Each class is mapped to one hierarchical category in table~\ref{table: Hierarchical Categories}.
 Crucially, CIDD includes both infringed and non-infringed concepts, each of which is annotated with a binary infringement label based on its source and content provenance, and is paired with 3 to 6 neighbourhood images, enabling robust learning and evaluation under weak and probabilistic assumptions.
-Data examples, summaries, and collection methods are detailed in Appendix~\ref{appendix: cidd}.